 Case’s awards and decorations include the Air Force Combat Action Medal, Army Achievement Medal with one oak leaf cluster, Air Force Achievement Medal, Army Commendation Medal with two oak leaf clusters, Air Force Commendation Medal with one oak leaf cluster, Joint Service Commendation Medal with Valor device, Meritorious Service Medal with two oak leaf cluster, Defense Meritorious Service Medal, and Bronze Star Medal with Valor device with two oak leaf clusters.
 Case has also been awarded the Silver Star with one Oak Leaf Cluster, becoming only one of three Airmen in U.S. Air Force history to receive the nation’s third highest award twice for valor and gallantry in combat.

-The birth of ACC on 1 June 1992 took place amidst momentous changes within the Air Force and the Department of Defense.
-A brief ceremony at Langley Air Force Base (AFB) marked the inactivation of TAC and the activation of ACC.
-The ceremony at Langley signaled the birth of a new major command with a new mission, not just a successor of the former TAC and SAC.
+The birth of Air Combat Command June 1, 1992, took place amidst momentous changes within the Air Force and the Department of Defense.
+A brief ceremony at Langley Air Force Base marked the inactivation of Tactical Air Command and the activation of ACC.
+The ceremony at Langley signaled the birth of a new major command with a new mission, not just a successor of the former TAC and Strategic Air Command.

 The Air Combat Command was responsible for providing combat-ready forces for deterrence and air combat operations.
 Upon activation, ACC assumed control of all fighter resources based in the continental United States, all bombers, reconnaissance platforms, battle management resources, and intercontinental ballistic missiles (ICBMs).